openproblems-bio/openproblems/website/content/contributing/contributing.md

 If `test` is True, then the method should load the full dataset, but only return a small version of the same data (preferably <200 cells and <500 genes) that can be used for testing purposes.
 The loaded AnnData objects are then used to evaluate various methods.

 Next, we need a task-specific **data loader** that loads the data in a way that's formatted correctly for a given task.
-The specific data format for each task can be found in the `README.md` file in each `openproblems/task/<task_name>` directory.
+The specific data format for each task can be found in the `README.md` file in each `openproblems/tasks/<task_name>` directory.
+Generally speaking, `adata.X` should contain UMI counts (or equivalent).
 For example, the label projection task has the following requirements:

 > ## API